Skip to Content

 The problem with the VVT can occur in almost all the BMW X3s from 2003 to 2010.
 To detect the issue with VVT, check the engine light for the codes DTC 2A99 and DTC 2A82.

 Usually, the solenoid valve for the intake and exhaust is the culprit for this problem.
 If the oil is not changed often or is dirty, it can clog up the valves affecting the proper functioning of the variable valve timing.
-Moreover, a low oil level can also cause this problem.
+Moreover, a low oil level can also cause this problem and both issues can cause a wide range of other problems.

 To fix the problems with the VVT, check the valves by swapping the intake with the exhaust valve and then see if the code appears again.
 If yes, this indicates the solenoid valve needs replacement, not the cams or actuators.